DevExpress/devextreme-documentation/api-reference/50 Common/utils/pdfExporter/exportDataGrid(options).md

 ---
 This method requires the <a href="https://github.com/MrRio/jsPDF" target="_blank">jsPDF</a> library to export data and the <a href="https://github.com/simonbengtsson/jsPDF-AutoTable" target="_blank">jsPDF-AutoTable</a> plugin to create tables in exported files.

 You can call this method at any point in your application.
+In this example, we call this method in a standalone button's [onClick](/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#onClick) handler:

 ---
 ##### jQuery